 All of Jameson’s barley is locally sourced

 The brand uses a healthy mix of malted and un-malted barley (which you probably know), but what you might not be aware of is just how serious they are about using local resources when possible.
-Their barley, for instance, is all sourced from Southern Ireland, within 50 miles of the Midleton Distillery.
-The brand partners with over 200 local farmers to produce the barley.
+Their barley, for instance, is all sourced from Southern Ireland, from more than 200 local farmers within 50 miles of the Midleton Distillery.
 While their plots can be as large as 700 acres, they also work with farmers with barley plots as small as 15 acres.
-Yes, one-five.